You can have a stable job, supportive relationships, decent health, and a comfortable home — and still feel quietly dissatisfied.

 You can appreciate what you have and still need adjustment.
 These ideas are not opposites.

-“Something Must Be Deeply Broken.”
+“Something Must Be Wrong With Me”

 Low-level dissatisfaction is often treated as a psychological crisis.